 Financial Aid

-Note that Trinity scholarships and grants are only a partial view of your overall financial aid package.
+Note that Federal and State financial aid are only a partial view of your overall financial aid package.
 They are a starting point.
-There are a variety of other opportunities that every student should consider, including Federal or State funded financial aid.
+There are a variety of other opportunities that every student should consider, including institutional aid and private donor scholarships.

-To be eligible for federal financial assistance you must file a Free Application for Federal Student Aid (FAFSA).
+To be eligible for institutional aid or private donor scholarships you must file a Free Application for Federal Student Aid (FAFSA).
 Trinity’s Federal School Code is: 012059.

 Stafford Loans